 - 3.7.
-The Force Finance Director is to work closely with the Authority's Finance Director to ensure that the BTPF is properly administered and financial regulations are observed and kept up to date. - 3.8.
-When the Authority Finance Director attends a meeting of a panel/board (or similar) constituted by the Force she will be in attendance, rather than a member, and will have no executive financial authority for approving any matters appertaining to the scheme of financial delegation.
+The Force Finance Director is to work closely with the Chief Financial Officer to ensure that the BTPF is properly administered and financial regulations are observed and kept up to date. - 3.8.
+When the Chief Financial Officer attends a meeting of a panel/board (or similar) constituted by the Force he/she will be in attendance, rather than a member, and will have no executive financial authority for approving any matters appertaining to the scheme of financial delegation.
 Furthermore, absence of formal comment is not to be construed to be approval of decision taken at the panel/board. - 3.9.
-The same principles will apply to the Force Finance Director when he attends a panel/board (or similar) meeting constituted by the Authority. - 3.10.
-The Chief Executive and Chief Constable will jointly agree in writing when it is deemed appropriate for either the Authority Finance Director or Force Finance Director to have executive financial delegation to agree matters under the scheme of financial delegation for a specific panel/board constituted under the direction and control of the Chief Constable or Chief Executive respectively to the Authority. - 3.11.
-For a detailed list of the specific responsibilities of the Authority Finance Director and Force Finance Director see Annex 4 Financial Management.
+The same principles will apply to the Force Finance Director when he/she attends a panel/board (or similar) meeting constituted by the Authority.

+- 3.10.
+The Chief Executive and Chief Constable will jointly agree in writing when it is deemed appropriate for either the Chief Financial Officer or Force Finance Director to have executive financial delegation to agree matters under the scheme of financial delegation for a specific panel/board constituted under the direction and control of the Chief Constable or Chief Executive respectively to the Authority. - 3.11.
+For a detailed list of the specific responsibilities of the Chief Financial Officer and Force Finance Director see Annex 4 Financial Management.